jdeolive/geotools-old/modules/plugin/imagemosaic-jdbc/README.txt

 						lower left:		9/46
 						upper right:	17/49

-db2.properties		:	a template for connect info for db2 online tests postgis.properties	: 	a template for connect info for postgis online tests mysql.properties	:   a template for connect info for mysql online tests oracle.properties	: 	a template for connect info for oracle online tests
+db2.properties		 :	a template for connect info for db2 online tests postgis.properties	 : 	a template for connect info for postgis online tests mysql.properties	 :   a template for connect info for mysql online tests oracle.properties	 : 	a template for connect info for oracle online tests georaster.properties : 	a template for connect info for oracle georaster online tests

 Prior to starting the test, resources.zip  will automatically be unzipped into target/resources/.